roman01la/uix/docs/hooks.md

   #js [])
 ```

 This complication is also handled by UIx and if the return value is not a function it will automatically return `js/undefined`.
-However keep in mind that, since in Clojure the last expression is always returned implicitly, you still have to make sure the hook doesn't return a function accidentally, because it's going to be executed in its _cleanup_ phase.
+However, keep in mind that since in Clojure the last expression is always returned implicitly, you still have to make sure the hook doesn't return a function accidentally, because it's going to be executed in its _cleanup_ phase.

-In other words, React will never complain about return value in UIx's effect hooks, unlike in pure React.
+In other words, React will never complain about the return value in UIx's effect hooks, unlike in pure React.
 And since Clojure has implicit return, make sure you don't return a function by accident.

 ```clojure
 (uix/use-effect